openstack/keystone-specs/specs/keystone/ongoing/unified-limits.rst

   This is a lower level specification (with POC code) that includes putting the limits information in the Token.
 Overuse of token was a primary concern.
-Tokens, are by definition, stale information, and can be long lived, thus an adminstrator changing limits would have no idea when the system would start enforcing them.
+Tokens, are by definition, stale information, and can be long lived, thus an administrator changing limits would have no idea when the system would start enforcing them.
 Token bloat is also a concern for projects that have worker daemons and rely heavily on RPC, as it means more load on the RPC bus.